 |I have not listed "structure" as a property affected by alloying because, as you know by now, it is always the influence of alloying elements on the structure that causes all property changes.

 |In essence, we have all the properties that describe the tensile

 test with numbers.
 This concerns in particular these quantities:.

-parameters as a function of temperature, to account for
+these parameters as a function of temperature, to account for ductile-to-brittle transitions